 Destination message is used to inform the driver of a new destination.
-When Garmin device receives a destination message from the server it displays it as a Stop to the driver and also gives the driver an ability to start navigating to the Stop location.
-New destination in TAVL client is represented as a Geozone so a new Geozone (as destination) has to be created first.
+When the Garmin device receives a destination message from the server it displays it as a Stop to the driver and also gives the driver the ability to start navigating to the Stop location.
+A new destination in the TAVL client is represented as a Geozone so a new Geozone (as destination) has to be created first.